Kuk Harrell: Early years

 Harrell's music career began in his native Chicago, where he performed as a drummer and a vocalist before becoming a session musician.
 He soon became a commercial writer and producer, working for Joy Art Music, contributing to major ad campaigns for McDonald's, Kraft, Coca-Cola and many others.
 After relocating to Los Angeles with his cousin, writing and production partner Laney Stewart in 1992, Harrell then added worship leader to his repertoire, and became a touring vocalist and choir director for Promise Keepers as well.
 During this time, he sang on tracks written and produced by Diane Warren and David Foster.

-2004–present
+Musical career

 RedZone Entertainment

 2004 brought Harrell to Atlanta, where he joined his cousins Tricky Stewart and Mark Stewart at RedZone Entertainment as a writer, producer, and engineer.
 RedZone Entertainment is an Atlanta-based, music-production entity, whose discography includes collaborations with many artists, producers, and composers of note, and is responsible for over 25 million records sold.

 In a 2008 Billboard interview, Mark Stewart describes Kuk Harrell as "...the secret weapon."

 He produces all the vocals as well as writes and produces.
 He's the silent partner and a major part of what we do on a creative basis.